 Spend four days in Berlin exploring its Jewish past, present and future.
 Learn about the centuries-long Jewish presence, and its outstanding contribution to German culture.
 Mourn lost communities and stand witness to the atrocities of World War II and the Holocaust.
 Observe the current Jewish renaissance taking place in the city today.

 Additionally, Berlin is also a cultural capital whose vibrancy cannot be ignored.
 We will explore its recent Cold War past, seen through famous memorials and stories, visit famous plazas and markets, and lastly have a guided tour of the world famous Pergamum Museum.

-Meet the group for our flight from Israel at 06:20, to arrive in Berlin at 09:50.
+Day 1 Meet the group for our flight from Israel to Berlin.